jpedro/jpedro.github.io/.posts/postgres.md

 Yes.
 43! `CREATE TYPE Person AS (name VARCHAR, skills TEXT[])`.
 Which is neat.
 Opaque but neat.

-Tables can have hierarchical relationships, basically like in OOP's inheritance.
+Tables can have hierarchical relationships, which sounds very OOP'ish.
 But not sure how this can be a good thing.
 Plus, in my naive opinion database schema tools can handle data hierarchies with more flexibily.
 But we'll see, with more use.

 There're also sequences, better view support, native support for `UUID`s, JSONPath functionality and much more candy out of the box.